nfl/react-helmet/README.md

         </head>
     */}
     defaultTitle="My Default Title"

+    {/* (optional) set to false to not use requestAnimationFrame and instead update the DOM as soon as possible.
+        Useful if you want to update the title when the tab is out of focus */}
+    defer={false}

     {/* (optional) callback that tracks DOM changes */}
     onChangeClientState={(newState, addedTags, removedTags) => console.log(newState, addedTags, removedTags)}